OtacilioN/awesome-hacktoberfest-plant-a-tree/CONTRIBUTING.md

 So take the time to donate to an organisation that contributes to reforestation around the world, and help more people and find these institutions.

-## Have you found some awesome organisation that you can donate money to plant trees? 🌱
+## Have you found some awesome organisation that you can donate money to plan trees? 🌱

 Add them to this list so others can find it too and donate money to contribute for a sustainable future!